 She traveled back in time from 30 years into the future, made a “big, big mistake” and then wound up trapped in the present day.
 Season 5 will explore the fallout of all that and then some.

-The Flash Season 5 will premiere on The CW on Tuesday, October 9, 2018 at 8 p.m.
+The Flash Season premiered on The CW on Tuesday, October 9, 2018 at 8 p.m.
 Eastern, the same day of the week and time as last season.
-This season will be 22 episodes.
+The season ran 22 episodes.

 The CW released a trailer for The Flash Season 5 at San Diego Comic-Con in July, along with a trailer for Episode 1 in early September.
 Then the final Season 5 premiere trailer was released on October 5

 The first two The Flash Season 5 trailers focus on the fallout of Nora West-Allen revealing herself in the Season 4 finale and changing her past, which is causing problems for everyone in the present day of the show.
 Trailers for Episode 1 indicate that the new villain Cicada will appear by episode’s end, and that Nora has studied all things “The Flash” at the Flash museum in the future.

 What is the plot of The Flash Season 5?

 True to the set-up presented by Nora West-Allen’s arrival in Season 4, The Flash Season 5 functioned a bit like Flashpoint 2.0.